loxavia/edx-documentation/en_us/students/source/SFD_student_notes.rst

 To edit or delete a note, follow these steps.

 #.
-Use the Tab key to move focus to the note that you want.
+Press Tab to move focus to the note that you want.
 #.
 Press Ctrl + spacebar or Ctrl + Enter to open the note editor.
 #.
 Press Tab to move the cursor to the text field, and then make the changes
    that you want.